Tavistock Trauma Service: external lectures on trauma spring 2026 lecture 1 (CPD45B)

 You will be sent the necessary login link about a week before the course start date.
 Should you have any concerns about the accessibility of remote delivery please contact us at CPDEvents@tavi-port.ac.uk to discuss how we can best help you.

-This is the first lecture in the spring 2024 series.
+This is the first lecture in the spring 2026 series.

-Lecture 1: Psychodynamic Practice: The Challenge of Intersectionality
+Lecture 1: The unbearable burden of meaning

 This lecture will be recorded.